heremaps/here-sdk-examples/README.md

 ### Get Started for iOS
 1. Copy the `heresdk.framework` file of the HERE SDK for iOS to the example app's root folder.
-2. In Xcode, open the _General_ settings of the app target and make sure that the HERE SDK framework appears under _Embedded Binaries_.
-If it does not appear, add the `heresdk.framework` to the _Embedded Binaries_ section ("Add other..." -> "Create folder references").
-3. To run the app, you need to add your HERE SDK credentials to the `Info.plist` file.
+2. To run the app, you need to add your HERE SDK credentials to the `Info.plist` file.

 ### Get Started for Flutter
 1. Unzip the HERE SDK for Flutter plugin to the `plugins` folder that can be found inside the example app project.
 Renname the folder to 'here_sdk': hello_map/plugins/here_sdk